dashpay/platform/packages/dashmate/README.md

 ### Development

-When developing on a standalone node (a config specifying the `local` network), `setup-for-local-development` can be used to generate some dash, register a masternode and populate the node with the data required for local development.
+When developing on a standalone node (a config specifying the `local` network), `setup local` can be used to generate some dash, register a masternode and populate the node with the data required for local development.

 To allow developers quickly test changes to DAPI and Drive, a local path for DAPI or Drive may be specified via the `--drive-image-build-path` and `--dapi-image-build-path` options of the `start` command.
 A Docker image will be built from the provided path and then used by mn-bootstrap.